Madeira is an archipelago just north of Tenerife and is a popular tourist destination due to its reputation as a modern-day paradise...

-The island benefits from a comprehensive network of roads, which makes hiring a car the ideal way to see all that it has to offer.
-Visitors can arrange for car hire pick-up at Funchal Airport (FNC) and can even take their car by ferry to Porto Santo.
+The islands benefit from a comprehensive network of roads, which makes hiring a car the ideal way to see all that Madeira has to offer.
+Visitors can arrange for car hire pick-up at Funchal Airport (FNC) or at locations across the island.
+You can even take your car by ferry to Porto Santo.
 Madeira car hire companies will work with you to meet your needs.

 Walkers can drive to the Laurissilva forest and embark on one of the many hiking and nature trails, while those who enjoy the water can visit the nearby Garajau National Marine Park for scuba diving and water sports.

 The island is a carpet of colour all year round and has several parks and gardens displaying subtropical plants, which are highlighted during the annual Springtime Flower Festival held in May.